MaxiMir/Motive/blog/five-steps-to-successful-goal-achievement/en.md

 <a name="monitor"></a>

-## 4. Monitor Progress and Adjust as Needed
+## 4. Monitor progress and adjust as needed

 Regularly tracking your progress is crucial to achieving your goals.
 Set aside time to evaluate your performance, whether it's weekly, biweekly, or monthly.
 Reflect on your accomplishments, identify any obstacles you encountered, and consider any adjustments needed to stay on track.
 For example: